milonmaze/privacy-terms-observatory/www.cloudflare.com/cookie-policy.md

 We also may include tracking pixels, which are small graphic images, in our marketing communications to determine engagement.
 These cookies may be set by us or by third parties with whom we have partnered to assist in our marketing efforts.
 We may also use our Zaraz product in connection with certain third-party tools on our Websites.
 Zaraz loads third-party tools in the cloud using the Cloudflare network, as opposed to running third-party scripts in an end user’s browsers, and improves the speed and security of websites while offering greater control over the data that third-party tools access.
 While Zaraz prevents the third-party scripts from loading on your browser, in some cases you may still see third-party cookies that are associated with these third-party tools placed on your devices (subject to your consent).
 This allows the third-party tools to function properly.

 We use four categories of cookies: Strictly Necessary, Functional, Performance, and Targeting.
 Strictly Necessary cookies are required to deliver security and enable core site functionality and cannot be turned off.
-You may view a complete list of cookies and change your cookie preferences by clicking on the “Cookie Preferences” link in the footer of the Cloudflare homepage at cloudflare.com.
+You may view a complete list of cookies and change your cookie preferences by clicking on the “Cookie Preferences” or “Do Not Sell or Share My Personal Information” links in the footer of the Cloudflare homepage at cloudflare.com.

 Most web browsers are set to accept cookies by default, however, you may be able to delete cookies yourself through your browser’s cookie manager.
 To do so, please follow the instructions provided by your web browser.
 Please note that disabling cookies will reset your session, disable auto-login, and may adversely affect the availability and functionality of our Websites and the services we can provide to you.